-In soft thresholding, the data values where their absolute value is less than the value param are replaced with substitute.
-From the data values with absolute value greater or equal to the thresholding value, a quantity of (signum \ value) is subtracted.
+In soft thresholding [1], data values with absolute value less than param are replaced with substitute.
+Data values with absolute value greater or equal to the thresholding value are shrunk toward zero by value.
+In other words, the new value is data/np.abs(data) \ np.maximum(np.abs(data) - value, 0).